 - Masks are to be worn indoors while in the heads (bathrooms), lodges, and while in line in the dining halls.
 Please follow appropriate social distancing protocols outside if you are unmasked.

 - Updated safety protocols and policies when at camp: We’ll be following local, state and CDC guidelines to ensure camper safety during these days of coronavirus.
 All protocols and policies will be subject to change.

 - Daily family programs, see below for more details

 - Family fun!

-That being said, we plan to create and facilitate more opportunities for family programming each day in camp.
-Each day, Sunday through Thursday, we’ll have a fun family activity you can do with everyone in your group.
+Additionally we’ll be offering family programming in camp.
 We’ll provide the materials and instructions, and our student staff will be available for guidance.
-Examples of these activities include scavenger hunts with prizes, tie-dye, evening s’mores, nature hikes through our network of newly linked trails throughout all three camps, frisbee golf, and more.
-Be on the lookout for detailed plans as we get closer to summer.
+Examples of these activities include scavenger hunts with prizes, nature hikes through our network of newly linked trails throughout all three camps, and more.
+Details will be found on the camper schedules.

 Keeping our community safe works best when all of us do our part.
 We appreciate your understanding and acceptance of these safety protocols for 2021, and we look forward to a safe, fun, and memorable summer together.